Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 Required hour long sessions Mon/Tue/Wed/Thu where we will:

 1. Review old material
-1. Do slower and deeper explanations
+1. Do slower and more in-depth explanations
 1. Explain how to think programmatically

 **Survey link:** make.sc/fsp-support-survey